-A traditional Mexican Holiday Treat…Homemade Tamales are made with a delicious beef flavored Masa and stuffed with shredded beef and steamed to perfection.
+A traditional Mexican Holiday Treat…Homemade Tamales are made with a delicious beef and salsa verde flavored Masa and stuffed with shredded beef and steamed to perfection.

 If you’ve ever visited my “About Me” page…you’ll know the birds at this Nest do not all look the same.
 We’re good with that.
 It’s who we are!
 (I think it’s who we should all be!)